isomerpages/moe-innovapri/_learning-in-ips/Distinctive Programmes/Applied Learning Programme – Nurture innovation through Applied Learning.md

 • Application for Creative problem solving with Four sight model for Primary 3 and 4
 \- (Designing a solution to a specific problem)

-• Creation of a product based on themes provided for Primary 5 & Primary 6
+• Creation of a product based on themes provided for Primary 5 &amp; Primary 6
 \- (Coding and service to community)

-**Stages of Four-stage model** \- Clarify, Ideate, Develop and Implement
+**Stages of Four-stage model**&nbsp;\- Clarify, Ideate, Develop and Implement

 <style>
 img {